What if my builder has died, disappeared or become insolvent?

-For more detail on identifying your builder see our fact sheet Tips to identify the correct builder in building disputes.
+For more detail on identifying your builder see our resource Tips to identify the correct builder in building disputes.

 A builder is considered ‘disappeared’ if the builder cannot be found after you conducted reasonable searches and enquiries.
 Reasonable searches include trying to contact the builder, conducting searches and enquiring at the last known business address of the builder.
 Note that the VMIA will make further enquiries to confirm that the builder cannot be found.